What does the Bible say about the Trinity? Part 3

 4. He is eternal (John 1:1; Hebrews 1:8; Revelation 1:8)

-5. He is present everywhere (Matthew 18:20; Matthew 28:20; John 6:21)
+5. He is present everywhere (Matthew 18:20; 28:20; John 6:21)

-6. He is all knowing (John 1:48; John 2:24-24; Luke 6:8)
+6. He is all knowing (John 1:48; 2:24-24; Luke 6:8)

 7. He is all wise (1 Corinthians 1:30; Isaiah 11:2)

-8. He is all powerful (Matthew 8:27; Mark 1:27; Mark 2:5-10; John 3:2)
+8. He is all powerful (Matthew 8:27; Mark 1:27; 2:5-10; John 3:2)

 Who is God the Holy Spirit?

 God the Holy Spirit is difficult for most people to understand.
-He is not a force, He is a person every bit as much as Father and the Son.
+He is not a force; He is a person every bit as much as Father and the Son.
 He has the same attributes of being a person like the Father and the Son.
 He also has the same attributes of God.
 Since the Holy Spirit is a member of the trinity (1 John 5:7), He is coequal in power and authority.

-Jesus referred to the Holy Spirit as a person by calling Him “He” in John 14:15-21; John 15:26-27; and John 16:7-14.
+Jesus referred to the Holy Spirit as a person by calling Him “He” in John 14:15-21; 15:26-27; and John 16:7-14.
 Likewise, Jesus referred to the Holy Spirit as a comforter (John 14:26, 15:26).
 It is clear that Jesus was not confused about who the Holy Spirit was.
 The Holy Spirit has other personal attributes as follows:

 1. He is a guide (John 16:13; Romans 8:14; Psalms 119:105)